dtolia/Kumaoni-Language/TroublingDilemma.md

 I think of two theories in this context.

 ### First
-Standard dialect construction should be done to bring Kumaoni to the Eighth Schedule of the Constitution.
+Standard dialect construction should be done keeping Almora City Dialect as base to bring Kumaoni to the Eighth Schedule of the Constitution.
 On observing other scheduled languages and constitutional articles, we know that only those languages have been included in the schedule which:
 * differ from other scheduled languages; and
 * strengthen Hindi.

-Perhaps along these lines, a satisfactory reason can be given for ignoring certain aspects of some dialects when creating the standard language.
+Perhaps along these lines, a satisfactory reason may be provided for modifying the Almora City dialect to create the standard language.

 ### Second
 Like standard Bengali and Gujarati, the decision on standard dialect should be left to the affluent class of Kumaoni society.
 That is, the language that pleases the well-to-do and gets their patronage should be the standard.